guhan/zerotociso/docs/BLUETOOTH.md

 - **Bluetooth Profiles**: Bluetooth devices often support specific profiles that define the types of services and features they can provide.
 Common profiles include Hands-Free Profile (HFP) for headsets, Advanced Audio Distribution Profile (A2DP) for high-quality audio streaming, and Human Interface Device (HID) profile for input devices like keyboards and mice.
 - **Bluetooth Versions**: Bluetooth technology has evolved over the years, with each new version introducing improvements in speed, range, power efficiency, and features.
 Some notable versions include Bluetooth 1.x, 2.0, 3.0, 4.0 (introducing Low Energy or BLE), 4.2, 5.0, 5.1, and 5.2, each with its own set of enhancements.

+## Bluetooth Evolution
+Bluetooth technology has evolved over the years, with different versions and enhancements introduced to improve data transfer speeds, security, and power efficiency.
+Some key versions of Bluetooth include:

+- Bluetooth 1.0: The initial release of Bluetooth technology.
+- Bluetooth 2.0 + EDR (Enhanced Data Rate): Introduced faster data transfer rates and improved performance for streaming audio.
+- Bluetooth 3.0 + HS (High-Speed): Increased data transfer speeds through the use of a high-speed, alternate PHY.
+- Bluetooth 4.0: Introduced Bluetooth Low Energy (BLE), which is designed for low-power applications like fitness trackers and IoT devices.
+- Bluetooth 4.2: Enhanced security and improved data transfer rates.
+- Bluetooth 5.0: Introduced significant improvements in range, speed, and support for IoT applications.
+- Bluetooth 5.1: Added direction finding capabilities for more accurate location services.
+- Bluetooth 5.2: Introduced audio improvements and enhanced data transfer rates.

 ## Bluetooth Vulnerabilities
 - **Bluejacking**: allows attacker to transmit SMS messages on your device